krzeelzb/Kanban-Assistant/README.md

 - moving the card to different column
 - displaying Kanban Table

-The project was implenanted as a part of Bachelor Thesis.
+The project was implemented as a part of Bachelor Thesis.